ChenLaboratory/hexDensity/README.md

 # Kernel Density with Hexagon
+Features:

+* Fast Kernel Density calculation using hexagonal grid.

+* Edge correction including Jones-Diggllle algorithm as described in Jones, M.C.
+(1993) Simple boundary corrections for kernel density estimation.
+Statistics and Computing 3, 135--146.

+* Bandwidth scales the same as the density calculated by the spatstat.explore package
 ## Functions
 ### hexKernel: calculating kernel density with regular hexagonal grid
-Edge correction has been implemented, including Jones-Diggle algorithm as described in Jones, M.C.
-(1993) Simple boundary corrections for kernel density estimation.
-Statistics and Computing 3, 135--146.
 ```
 hexKernel(
   x,